MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR88a2d1b64bcecd8-Information-Reporting-Foreign-Financial-Institutions/section-1.1471-0.md

 (1) In general.

-(2) Determining amount of distribution from certain domestic corporations subject to section 1445 or chapter 4 withholding.
+(2) Determining the amount of the distribution from certain domestic corporations subject to section 1445 or chapter 4 withholding.

-(i) Distribution from qualified investment entity.

-(ii) Distribution from a United States real property holding corporation.

 (d) Coordination with section 1446.